 To register online, use the DOR's online registration website.
 To register on paper, use Form DR-1, Florida Business Tax Application.
 The paper form contains sections to register your business for a variety of state taxes.
-Blank forms are available for download from the Forms and Publications section of the DOR website.
-There is no fee to register your business for reemployment tax purposes.
+Blank forms are available for download on the DOR website.
+You don't have to pay a fee to register your business for reemployment tax purposes.

-As a Florida for-profit employer, you generally are liable for state UI taxes if you meet any of the following conditions:
+As a Florida for-profit employer, you're generally liable for state UI taxes if you meet any of the following conditions:

 One piece of good news is that Florida reemployment tax payments generally can be credited against your FUTA taxes.